Yeidep Union Bank

 After You Apply: What to Do Next

-Submitting the form is only step one.
+Submitting the form is only the first step.

-- Store login credentials/confirmation details safely.
+- Save login details and any confirmation information safely.

-- Check email frequently for updates.
+- Monitor your email for updates.

-- Rely on credible sources for announcements.
+- Use credible sources for announcements.

 - Be patient during screening and selection.